Where does your money go?

 Also, given that everyone has a right to a warm home, energy suppliers must help those who can't help themselves.
 This section also includes the Warm Home Discount, winter fuel payments, and the Energy Company Obligation (which provides insulation, replacement boilers, and other energy-efficient measures for those in need).

 These are a variety of smaller expenses including commissions paid to brokers selling energy on a supplier's behalf, balancing companies like ELEXON, and trading platforms like XOSERVE.
 In 2020 they accounted for 1.53% of customer's bills.

 When we estimate future electricity needs, we don't always get it completely right.
 We might underestimate or overestimate how much we need, and ELEXON help make up the difference and then charge it back to the supplier.

 XOSERVE has a record of all the gas supply points in the UK – a staggering 22 million.
 They help the gas shippers, those who sell gas to suppliers buying it on behalf of their customers, to move the gas into the various homes and businesses that need it.

 This is the area that energy suppliers have the most control over, and where you'll likely see most difference from one supplier to the next.
+On average, it accounts for 18.48% of your total bill.
 For the larger, more established suppliers, these costs are large – covering staff, offices, call centres, meter or engineer visits, bad debt, billing, IT, sales, and marketing.

 Our operating costs are a lot lower than most other suppliers.
 We're a digital company, using the advantages of 21st century technology to make buying energy easy and convenient.
 We don't have huge call centres, we give our customers greater control, and we design most of our own technology.
-We then pass on these efficiency savings to you, the customer.
+We then pass on these efficiency savings to you!

 Supplier pre-tax margin